LinuxlasGNUleaf/LotR-TriviaBot/README.md

 ## To host the bot yourself:
 Install python3 on your OS, clone this repository and run `pip3 install -r requirements.txt` to install the necessary packages.
-The bot will create cache files. **Changing the default directory is mandatory on Windows**, on Linux you will probably have to create the subdirectory in `~/.config/discord` To change the direcotry, see the `config.yaml`.
+The bot will create cache files. **Changing the default directory is mandatory on Windows**, on Linux you will have to create the directory `~/.config/discord/bots/lotr-bot`.
+To change the direcotry, see the `config.yaml`.
 Run the bot with: `python3 main.py`, preferrably in a Terminal Multiplexer like screen or tmux.
 To stop the bot, hit `Ctrl+C` **once**.